getbubblenow/bubble-flexrouter/README.md

 This will download the latest bubble-flexrouter distribution zip file and install it as a LaunchDaemon.
 You'll be asked to set the flexrouter password during installation.

+You can use the `uninstall.sh` script to undo everything that install has done.
+Running `uninstall.sh` will unload the LaunchDaemon and remove all files that were installed.

+After you have run `install.sh`, continue with [this README](README-release.md) for information on how to run `flex_register.sh` to register your flexrouter with a running Bubble.

 ## Installing from a distribution zip file

 Download the latest bubble-flexrouter release: